Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Rua Dom Manuel becomes more narrow as it nears the historic section.

-The historic square of the town can be seen below.
-You are at about 7.8 kilometers into the day at this square and you have just completed the first major climb of the day.
+Arrive at the historic square, after about 7.8 kilometers into the day.
+At this square you have completed the first major climb of the day.

 The column in front of the justice building, to the right of the photo is actually a pillory, a symbol of regal power, and also served as a place for public executions, similar to the pillory in front of the cathedral in Porto